 The Gbewa cap is short and cylindrical in shape with a covered top (Plate 24).
 It is made from a woven fabric and studded with two big talismans one in front and the other at the back.
 The cap represents the supremacy of the Nayiri and the position of the talismans shows the Nayiri is the first and the last citizen of the Mamprugu kingdom, the first and the last.
 The Mamprusi elders (personal communication 2010) noted that the cap is the original cap of Na Gbewa.
-The https://ir.ucc.edu.gh/xmlui fabric of which university of Cape Coast https://ir.ucc.edu.gn/xime occassionaly replaced.
+The fabric of which the main cap is made of deteriorates and, therefore, is occassionally replaced.
 The talismans are, however, those originally used by Na Gbewa and are believed to have special powers to protect the Nayiri.